-Use a table title if you need the table toolbar.
+Use a table title if you need the item count, table toolbar, or variant management.
 To avoid repeating text, feel free to use generic text as a table title, such as Items.

 If you use a table title, show either a title for the table, with or without variant management, or an item count in the following format:

-The count of items in the table title includes all the visible items that a user can reach by scrolling or expanding groups.
+The item count in the table title includes all the visible items that a user can reach by scrolling or expanding groups.
 Group headers are not included.

 Remove the item count in the table title if there are zero items.

 For single-selection list-detail scenarios within the flexible column layout, do not show an additional “navigated” indicator.

 - We strongly recommend using the multi-selection plug-in.
 This ensures that all items selected using Select All or as part of a range are included – even if some items were not initially loaded in the front end.
 This is not the case if you use the multi-toggle option.